Isabel Oakeshott

-Isabel Oakeshott (born 12 June 1974) is a British political journalist.
+Isabel Oakeshott (born 12 June 1974) is a British political journalist, currently living in Dubai.

 Oakeshott was the political editor of The Sunday Times and is the co-author, with Michael Ashcroft, of an unauthorised biography of former British prime minister David Cameron, Call Me Dave, and of various other non-fiction titles, including White Flag?
 An Examination of the UK's Defence Capability, also written with Ashcroft, Farmageddon, co-written with Philip Lymbery, and Pandemic Diaries, co-written with Matt Hancock, which provides an account of Hancock's tenure as the UK's Health Secretary during the COVID-19 pandemic.

 Early life

 Oakeshott was educated at St George's School, Edinburgh, and then at Gordonstoun School in Moray, Scotland.
 In 1996, she graduated with a BA in history from the University of Bristol.